sparkflows/sparkflows-docs/docs/mlops/admin-guide/online-model-serving.rst

 Online Model Serving
 =======
-Online model serving can be done in any of the following ways :
+Online model serving, also known as real-time model serving or online inference, refers to the process of making machine learning models available for inference or prediction in real-time, typically in response to individual requests or small batches of data.
+In online model serving, the model server is continuously available to handle inference requests as they come in.
+Online model are served in Sparkflows via one of the following approaches :

 As Sparkflows Score Workflow
 ---------